ollyspooner/mx-widget-IntlPhoneInput/README.md

 ### Countries
 #### Initial country
-Slect the couintry to be selected by default.
+Select the couintry to be selected by default.
 You can also set it to "auto", which will lookup the user's country based on their IP address (requires the geoIpLookup option which may or may not work...).
 Note that the "auto" option will not update the country selection if the input already contains a number.

+#### ... attribute for initial country
+If set to an attribute, this will override the "Initial country" setting.
+The selected attribute will also be updated to the country selected in the widget.

 #### Preferred countries
 Specify the countries to appear at the top of the list.